Data spaces

 • percentages of files not matching the criteria

-• global score and the partial scores.
+• global score and the subscores.

 Here is an example of scoring: